 One of the most eye-opening things about using this budget is realizing just how much you’re spending on housing.
 In parts of the country where housing is expensive, you might have to spend more of your pay on rent or your mortgage.
 But using this budget might also be a sign it’s time to change your housing situation.

 Refinance your student loan

-Brandon and I have a lot of student loan debt — Like, a combined six-figures.
+Brandon and I had a lot of student loan debt when we got married — Like, a combined six-figures.
 Most of that debt was in the form of federal loans with fairly low interest rates.
 But a bit of it was a private loan with a 14% interest (painful, I know).

 One of the best money decisions we made to help save money every month was to refinance that loan.

 If you’re shopping for a loan to refinance your student loans, I recommend Credible.
 You can see rates from more than a dozen different lenders to find the best loan for your situation.